rizul2613/Rizul_portfolio/travelling_app.md

 **The main Key Features include:**

-**1.** Smart Search & Booking – A universal search bar to find flights, local events, and destinations with AI-powered recommendations.

-**2.** Personalized Travel Experience – Customized flight deals, event suggestions, and weather forecasts based on user preferences and location.
+**1.** Best flight deals, event suggestions, and weather forecasts based on user preferences and location.

-**3.** Seamless Integration – Easy booking for flights and events with a secure payment system and a user-friendly dashboard for trip management.
+**3.** Easy booking for flights and events with a secure payment system and a user-friendly dashboard for all users.

-**4.** Real-Time Updates – Live weather alerts, flight status notifications, and trending local events to enhance the travel experience.
+**4.** Live weather alertsand trending local events to enhance the travel experience.

 ## 4. Outcome & Learnings